 This essential oil is very popular in aromatherapy and has many medicinal properties, which are described in greater detail below.

-Anti-Inflammatory Properties: The very soothing and cooling effects of this essential oil calms and pacifies all sorts of inflammation.
+The soothing and cooling effects of vetiver essential oil calm and pacify all sorts of inflammation.
 It is particularly good at providing relief from inflammation in both the circulatory and nervous system.
-It is also found to be an appropriate treatment for inflammation caused by sun stroke, dehydration and loo, which is the name given to very hot and dry winds prevalent during summers in the dry regions of India and neighboring countries.
+It is also found to be an appropriate treatment for inflammation caused by sunstroke, dehydration, and loo, which is the name given to very hot and dry winds prevalent during summer in the dry South Asian regions.

-Antiseptic Properties: In tropical countries like India and its neighbors, microbes and bacteria grow very fast due to the favorable hot and humid climates found in these regions.
-Then, it becomes obvious that your wounds are most likely to get sepsis in these places since there are plenty of bacteria located there.
-However, Mother Nature is very kind and she has provided the remedies as well, right in those exact same places.
-One such remedy is vetiver and the essential oil extracted from it.
-This oil efficiently stops the growth of Staphylococcus Aureus, the bacteria responsible for causing sepsis and eliminates them.
-It is totally safe for this oil to be applied externally on wounds or taken orally in order to protect wounds as well as internal organs from sepsis.
+In tropical countries like India and its neighbors, microbes and bacteria grow very fast due to the favorable hot and humid climates found in these regions.
+It becomes obvious that your wounds are most likely to get sepsis in these places since there are plenty of bacteria located in.
+One such remedy is vetiver and the essential oil extracted from it, according to a report published in the Journal of Pharmaceutical Studies.
+This oil efficiently stops the growth of Staphylococcus aureus, the bacteria responsible for causing sepsis and eliminates them.
+It is totally safe for this oil to be applied externally on the wounds or taken orally in order to protect wounds as well as internal organs from sepsis.

-Aphrodisiac: Mixed in sorbets and beverages as a flavoring agent, this oil has an aphrodisiac effect.
+Mixed in sorbets and beverages as a flavoring agent, vetiver essential oil has an aphrodisiac effect.
 It also enhances the libido and arouses feelings of sexual desire.
-Since sex has more to do with the psychology of the brain than the physiology, a remedy for most sexual disorders like frigidity, lack of libido, and impotence.
-Certain components of this oil stimulate those portions of brain and your problems in the bedroom are over.
+Since sex has more to do with the psychology of the brain than the physiology, it is a remedy for most sexual disorders like frigidity, lack of libido, and impotence.

-Sedative: The essential oil of vetiver is a well known sedative.
+The essential oil of vetiver is a well-known sedative.
 It sedates nervous irritations, afflictions, convulsions and emotional outbursts such as anger, anxiety, epileptic and hysteric attacks, restlessness, and nervousness.
 It even benefits patients that suffer from insomnia.

-A Few Words of Caution: This essential oil is completely safe, being a non-irritant, non-sensitizing and non-toxic substance.
+Word of Caution: This essential oil is completely safe, being a non-irritant, non-sensitizing, and non-toxic substance.